Hybrid d/p-wave altermagnetism in Ca$_{3}$Ru$_{2}$O$_{7}$ and strain-controlled spin splitting: Results

 Figure~\ref{fig:bandstructure} shows the non-relativistic band structure for the A and B magnetic configurations.
-The A configuration (ground state) exhibits metallic behavior, consistent with previously reported results that neglect spin-orbit coupling (SOC) effects \cite{markovic2020electronically,leon20243}.
-In contrast, configuration B displays a semimetallic character and a $k$-dependent non-relativistic spin splitting, a hallmark of altermagnetic states (see Fig.\ref{fig:bandstructure}(b)).
+The A configuration (ground state) exhibits metallic behavior, consistent with previously reported results that neglect SOC effects \cite{markovic2020electronically,leon20243}.
+In contrast, configuration B displays a narrow gap and a $k$-dependent non-relativistic spin splitting, a hallmark of altermagnetic states (see Fig. \ref{fig:bandstructure}(b)).
 The shaded regions on the band structure indicate regions in $k$-space where the altermagnetic spin splitting is maximal.
+Figure~\ref{fig5} shows the detailed Brillouin zone (BZ) corresponding to these paths.

-The detailed BZ for these paths is shown on the right Fig.~\ref{fig:bandstructure}.
-The presence of the non-relativistic spin-splitting is independent of the value of k$_y$.
-According to the notation on the spin-momentum locking, this is P-2 d-wave altermagnets (where the d-wave is in the k-space) \cite{vsmejkal2022beyond}, since it is independent on k$_y$ this is a P-2 d$_{xz}$-wave.
-These paths, which extend beyond the $xy$ plane, have not been explored in previous studies, where ARPES experiments primarily focused on the $xy$ plane \cite{markovic2020electronically}.
-In the next section, we discuss the preference for a specific direction in the AM character.\\
+\bluemark{The presence of the non-relativistic spin-splitting is independent of the value of k$_y$.
+The observed spin splitting exhibits what is known as a d-wave symmetry in momentum space.
+This terminology refers to how the splitting changes sign across the Brillouin zone, in analogy to the lobes of a d-orbital.
+Specifically, the splitting changes sign upon inversion of the k$_x$ or k$_z$ coordinate, but remains unchanged when inverting k$_y$.
+This independence from the k$_y$ component allows for a more precise classification as a d$_{xz}$-wave character.
+According to the formal symmetry classification of altermagnets \cite{vsmejkal2022beyond}, this behavior corresponds to a P-2 d$_{xz}$-wave state.
+These paths, which extend beyond the xy plane, have not been explored in previous studies, where ARPES experiments primarily focused on the xy plane \cite{markovic2020electronically,horio2021electronic}.
+The following section discusses the preference for a specific direction in the AM character.}